 - When the mixture is creamy and smooth, add chocolate chips, coconut, or any other mix-ins you like.
 Pulse to combine.
 Serve!

 If you’re really feeling decadent, make some raw chocolate “syrup” by combining 2 tablespoons of agave nectar with 1 tablespoon raw or dark cocoa powder.
-Drizzle it on top of the frozen bananas, and voila:
+Drizzle it on top of the frozen bananas, and you have a chocolatey version of this wholesome treat.

 You guys can thank me later 😉